The Mouse and the Monster

-The Mouse and the Monster is a 1996-1997 American animated series created by Jerry Leibowitz for Saban Entertainment.
+The Mouse and the Monster is a 1996–97 American animated series created by Jerry Leibowitz for Saban Entertainment.
 It centered around a mouse named Chesbro, and a beatnik monster named Mo.
-The show was originally part of the UPN network's 1996 UPN Kids lineup alongside other Saban-produced shows, such as Bureau of Alien Detectors and The Incredible Hulk.
+The show was originally part of the UPN network's 1996 UPN Kids lineup alongside other Saban-related shows, such as Bureau of Alien Detectors and The Incredible Hulk.
 Reruns later appeared on the Fox Family Channel.
 The show subsequently aired on various Disney Channels in Europe following Disney's acquisition of Saban's library of shows.

-Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Plot

 During what would be his final concert, the brilliant pianist Flatnoteski suffered a heart attack and died.
 Among the front-row visitors were Dr. Wackerstein and his wife and assistant Olga.
 Dr. Wackerstein immediately claimed Flatnoteski's brain so that the Doctor could create a body to place said brain in and allow Flatnoteski's genius to live on.

-For this purpose, Dr. Wackerstein created Mo, a cycloptic golem bearing a passing resemblance to Frankenstein's Monster.
+For this brain transplant, Dr. Wackerstein created Mo, a cycloptic golem bearing a passing resemblance to Frankenstein's Monster.
 However, even without a brain, Mo had a mind and personality of his own and did not want his own newly created life to make room for a brain that wasn't his.
 An inhabitant of Wackerstein's castle, a mouse named Chesbro, befriended Mo and helped him to flee.
-Pals together, they are on the run from the mad doctor.
+Pals together, they are on the run from the mad scientist.